glaucocustodio/sequra-challenge/README.md

 The seeds file also processes all disbursements and monthly fees.

+The system is prepared to process new merchants and orders, one just need to change the csv files and run again `bundle exec rails db:seed`, it'll only insert/process new data.

 `bundle exec rails db:seed` takes typically ~ 2 minutes and 30 seconds on my MacBook Pro M1.

 ### Recurring jobs